Developing for Neto by Maropost: Advanced Workflow

-There are a number of different workflows you can use when developing websites on the Maropost Commerce Cloud platform.
+There are a number of different workflows you can use when working with themes on the Neto platform.
 This is the advanced workflow, intended for people familiar with things like Git and Node.js.

 Requirements